raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: pieeprom-2020-06-15.bin - STABLE

 ### USB_MSD_PWR_OFF_TIME
 During USB mass storage boot, power to the USB ports is switched off for a short time to ensure the correct operation of USB mass storage devices.
 Most devices work correctly using the default setting: change this only if you have problems booting from a particular device.
+Setting `USB_MSD_PWR_OFF_TIME=0` will prevent power to the USB ports being switched off during USB mass storage boot.

 Default: 1000 (1 second)
+Minimum: 250
+Maximum: 5000
 Version: pieeprom-2020-06-15.bin - STABLE

 ### XHCI_DEBUG